A. Emergency Planning

 - In cases of visible tissue damage, contamination of a large area, or contamination with an acutely toxic substance, medical evaluation is required.
 The area must be thoroughly flushed prior to transport.
 Campus Police will transport or arrange for transport to a health facility.
 In all other cases, contact Campus Police or call the Health Center ext.
 2121, or the Holyoke Medical Center Emergency Room when the Health Center is not open, for advice on the need for medical treatment.

 All accidents, however slight, must be reported immediately to the supervising faculty member or, in the case of faculty accidents, the department chair.
 For non-employees, a First Report of Accident form (see Appendix III-B) must be completed as soon as possible.
-Copies of the form are available on the web.
-Employee accidents must be reported using the forms available here.
+Employee accidents must be reported using the forms available from Human Resources.

 E. Chemical Releases